-Friction (Force Sensor)
+Friction (Sensor Cart)

 Friction is a force that resists motion.
 It involves objects in contact with each other, and it can be either useful or harmful.
 Friction helps when you want to slow or stop a bicycle, but it is harmful when it causes wear on the parts of a machine.
 In this activity, you will study the effects of surface smoothness and the nature of materials in contact on sliding friction.
-You will use a Force Sensor to measure frictional force, in Newtons (N), as you pull a block across different surfaces.
+You will use the force sensor built into a Sensor Cart to measure frictional force as you pull a block across different surfaces.